Blockchain-Technology-Lab/consensus-decentralization/src/helpers/pool_information/README.md

 information, specifically its name, a url to its homepage, etc.

 `clusters` defines information about pool clusters.
-This information is organized in years (or, if the keyword "all" is used, across all years of analysis).
-For each year, a dictionary is defined.
-Here, each key is the name of the cluster.
-Each value is an array of tuples; the first tuple element is the tag of the pool that belongs in the cluster; the second tuple element is the _publicly available_ source of information, via which the link between the pool and the cluster is established.
+This information is organized per cluster.
+For each cluster, an array of pool-related information is defined.
+Each item in the array defines the pool's name, the time window during which the pool belonged to the cluster (from the beginning of `from` until the beginning of `to` _excluding_), and the _publicly available_ source of information, via which the link between the pool and the cluster is established.

 `pool_addresses` defines ownership information about addresses.
-As with clusters, the information is organized per year.
-For each year a dictionary is defined; each key is the address, which is present in the created blocks, and each value is the name of the pool which controls the address.
+As with clusters, for each address the pool ownership information defines the pool's name, the time window of the ownership, and a public source of information about the ownership.

 ## Example